oort-tech/Olympus/RPC.md

 }
 ```
 ### Returns
 * Array - Array of block state contents givening hashes.See block state contents in the [`block_state`](RPC.md#block\_state) RPC method.
-If any of the block hashes doesn't exist, the corresponding list element is null.
+If any of the block hashes doesn't exist, the corresponding list element is *null*.
 #### Example
 ```json
 // Success